orestiskitsaras/german_used_cars/README.md

 # german_used_cars
-German Used Cars - Data Cleaning &amp; E.D.A.
+Germany's Used Car Market - Data Cleaning & E.D.A.

 In this project we will be taking a closer look at the state of Germany's used car market.
 My motivation for this project came not long after I bought my own first used car and became curious about why people choose to buy new cars instead of used old ones.
 After a bit of searching